Maple Hazelnut Scones

 - Add the pastry flour, cane sugar, baking powder, and kosher salt into the bowl.
 Pulse briefly to distribute the leavening agents.
 (The massive ratio of 2 tablespoons of baking powder forces a rapid, towering rise in the oven).

 - Drop the deeply chilled butter cubes directly over the dry ingredients.
 Pulse the machine repeatedly until the butter is cut into the flour, creating coarse, pea-sized crumbs.
-Do not overprocess; preserving distinct, cold lipid pockets is critical for a flaky crust.
+Do not overprocess; preserving distinct, cold butter pockets is critical for a flaky crust.

 - In a small bowl or glass measuring cup, vigorously whisk together the heavy whipping cream and the egg.